 It’s worth noting, influencers are social media experts.
 They know how to use the tools at their disposal to create meaningful and engaging content, dramatically tell stories through which they reach their audiences, and they’ve already formed trusted relationships with their followers.

 If an influencer genuinely likes your brand or product, chances are they can disseminate that message super effectively to their followers.
-That type of peer-to-peer communication is way more effective and authentic than traditional marketing methods for an online jewelry store.
+That type of peer-to-peer communication is way more effective and authentic than traditional marketing methods.

 Cultivating a brand social media following